Skip to main content

 Lecturer: M. Stella Acerno

-Learning methods: the seminar is held in presence and online for a total of 26 hours divided into 12 lectures, unless otherwise arranged by the teaching structures.
+Learning methods: The seminar takes place in presence and on line for a total of 26 hours divided into 12 lessons, unless otherwise provided by the teaching structures.
 With the use of

-.
-The classrosroom methodology is envisaged; including workshop activity on education for individual and global awareness: of oneself, of others and of the planet with interactive participation
+The classrosroom methodology is envisaged; the workshop activity on education to individual and global awareness: of oneself, of others and of the planet with interactive participation of the students is included.

 PRESENTATION

-The seminar deals with and explores human rights issues in their various aspects and disciplinary areas.
+The seminar deals with and explores human rights issues in the various aspects and disciplinary fields that characterise them.

-Starting with definitions of the concept of human rights, the origins, development and contemporary trends concerning civil and political, social, economic and cultural rights are analysed.
-In-depth studies are devoted to education and the relationship between literature, film and human rights.
+Beginning with the definitions of the concept of human rights, the origins, development and contemporary trends concerning civil and political, social, economic and cultural rights are analysed.
+In-depth studies are devoted to education and the relationship between literature, cinema and human rights.

 FORMATIONAL OBJECTIVES AND LEARNING OUTCOMES

-The objective of the seminar is to provide students with tools of understanding for the analysis and study of human rights from a historical and social, legal and cultural point of view.
+The aim of the seminar is to provide students with tools of understanding for the analysis and study of human rights from a historical and social, legal and cultural perspective.

-Broaden knowledge about contemporary trends and the debate on the protection of rights on a global scale, acquire skills on human rights education.
-Deepen the relationship between different cultures and the universalism of human rights.
+To broaden knowledge on contemporary trends and the debate on the protection of rights on a global scale, to acquire skills on human rights education.
+To deepen the relationship between different cultures and the universalism of human rights.

 MODE OF ASSESSMENT